davidgasquez/awesome-duckdb/README.md

 - [`prql`](https://github.com/ywelsch/duckdb-prql) - Run PRQL commands directly within DuckDB.
 - [`scrooge`](https://github.com/pdet/Scrooge-McDuck) - A set of aggregation functions and data scanners on financial data.
 - [`shellfs`](https://github.com/rustyconover/duckdb-shellfs-extension) - Allows shell commands to be used for input and output.
+- [`stats_duck`](https://github.com/KoliStat/the-stats-duck) - Statistics for tabular and clinical data: descriptive tables (`table_one`), linear models with robust/clustered standard errors, meta-analysis, bootstrap, and a grammar-of-graphics `VISUALIZE` clause that turns queries into Vega-Lite charts.
 - [`ulid`](https://github.com/Maxxen/duckdb_ulid) - ULID data type for DuckDB.
 A ULID is similar to a UUID except that it also contains a timestamp component.
 - [`yardstick`](https://github.com/sidequery/yardstick) - Implements Measures in SQL paper as a DuckDB extension for centralized metric definitions / en embedded semantic layer.
 - [`infera`](https://github.com/CogitatorTech/infera) - A DuckDB extension for in-database inference.